 All academic courses attempted in language arts, mathematics, science, social studies, and modern and classical languages, including both required and elective courses in these subjects, would count toward HOPE eligibility.
 If a student fails a class in a core subject, then retakes the class, both grades would be included in the student's HOPE grade point average.
 Students entering high school in 2011-12 and after will be required to earn credit in rigorous high school coursework in order to qualify for the HOPE Scholarship in the future.
-The Class of 2018 must earn at least four high-rigor credits.
-This requirement does not apply to students entering college before 2015.
+The Class of 2023 must earn at least four high-rigor credits.